SuffolkLITLab/FormFyxer/README.md

 ### formfyxer.normalize_name(jur,group,n,per,last_field,this_field)
 This function will use the above functions to produce a field name conforming to the format of our [standard field names](https://suffolklitlab.org/docassemble-AssemblyLine-documentation/docs/label_variables/).
 It does this first by applying `reCase()` to the text of a field.
 It then applies `regex_norm_field()`.
-If a standard field name is NOT found, it makes use of a machine learning model we have triained to classify the text as one of our standard field names.
+If a standard field name is NOT found, it makes use of a machine learning model we have trained to classify the text as one of our standard field names.
 If the model is confident in a classification, it changes the text to that field name.
 If it us uncertian, it applies `reformat_field()`.
-The end result is that you can feed in a field name and recieve output that has been converted into either one of our standard fields or a a string of similar formatting.
+The end result is that you can feed in a field name and receive output that has been converted into either one of our standard fields or a string of similar formatting.
 #### Parameters:
 * **jur : str** The two-letter US postal jurisdiction code (e.g., MA).
 * **group : str** Eventually this should be a LIST issue, but right now it can be anything.